alexpeshe/DfE-AMS-OpenClassrooms-Data-Analysis-Bootcamp_Excel_Tableau_Python_SQL_Projects/README.md

 The requirements of the project is to produce a data visualisation dashboard using Tableau or PowerBI for a company with a global presence, and the management wants to standardize the monitoring of various projects within the company to keep track of how projects are doing to measure current and future performance.

 The execution for the bootcamp was done by Tableau and available on Tableau Public in the link below.
 The future personal action would be to create the same dashboard using PowerBI. (https://public.tableau.com/app/profile/aleksandar.peshev/viz/DentalPharmaInteractiveAnalyticsDashboardOverview/ProjectOverview)

+- Tools used:

+Tableau BI
+Microsoft Excel and PowerPoint

 # The project deliverables are: